gatsbyjs/gatsby/docs/docs/sourcing-from-graphcms.md

 ### Querying for Content

-From the root of your project, run the development environment with `yarn run development`.
+From the root of your project, run the development environment with `npm run development`.
 Once the server has started and is error free, you should be able to open the following URL in your browser:

 `http://localhost:8000/___graphql`